Dualstar: 1999-2004: Expansion and global era

 The new year brought more growth for Dualstar and the merchandising potential of the Olsen brand.
 On January 20, it was revealed Mary-Kate and Ashley signed a deal with Mattel to launch the following year, their own line of dolls in their likenesses.

 In February, continuing the prior success with books, Dualstar published the first two books in a new series inspired by Two of a Kind, with a new installment planned every month.

-In March 1999, Dualstar signed a deal with Disney Television Animation to produce an animated series to star Mary-Kate and Ashley.
+In March 1999, Dualstar signed a deal with then-Disney-owned animation studio DIC Entertainment to produce an animated series starring Mary-Kate and Ashley based on their Trenchcoat Twins personas.
 Shortly after that announcement, it was revealed Dualstar would be producing the soccer themed movie Switching Goals for The Wonderful World of Disney.
-Not everything was going according to plan though, changes to the ABC line up made people star wondering if Two of a Kind could be at risk of cancelation.
+Not everything was going according to plan though, changes to the ABC line up made people start wondering if Two of a Kind could be at risk of cancelation.
 By April 5, it was confirmed that ABC would be ending the series after its first season.

 For their 13th birthday, on June 11, FOX Family Channel aired a 13 hour long marathon of Olsen television.
 After celebrating with their family, Mary-Kate and Ashley flew to France to work on their next Dualstar film, Passport to Paris, which would be released November 9, 1999.
 Passport to Paris was shot in Paris, France, over a period of three weeks, starting in June.

 The series finale of Two of a Kind aired on Friday, July 9, 1999.

 In September 1999, plans were announced for a partnership between Dualstar and Acclaim Entertainment to produce Olsen video games.
 The first game was made to target girls aged 5 to 12, with a release date expected towards the end of November 1999.
 "There's this whole base of females who are dying to be part of the interactive experience," said Steve Lux, Acclaim's vice-president of marketing.
 "It's just a matter of writing the write software for that audience.

 Upon the November 9, release of Passport to Paris it debuted at #12 on the Billboard chart Top Kid Videos.
-That same week, Billboard Day held the fourth spot, and You're Invited to Mary-Kate & Ashley's Fashion Party was in the 8th spot.
+That same week, Billboard Dad held the fourth spot, and You're Invited to Mary-Kate & Ashley's Fashion Party was in the 8th spot.

 Recording of the Olsen's next album Cool Yule took place over four days.
 Upon its release it was met with poor reviews, Mitch Schafer of The Tampa Tribune said, "Most of the singing is done by no-name hired hands, with the Olsens dropping in every now and then to fulfill their contract."
 He went on to say, "Adults will be nauseated, kids will be bored."

 Switching Goals was scheduled to air on October 24, but was pushed to December 12.
 The film was released on VHS and DVD on April 11, 2000.